dfsp-spirit/fsbrain/README.md

 Recent MacOS versions do not ship with an X11 environment.
 You will have to install the [xquartz X11 system](https://www.xquartz.org/) if you do not have it already.
 If you want to create GIF movies, make sure you have imagemagick installed (easiest via [homebrew](https://brew.sh/): `brew install imagemagick@6`).

+### Windows Installation Hints

+Under Windows 10, it seems that you will need to install the two R packages manually in R via the `install.packages` command in R: `shiny` and `manipulateWidget`.

 ### Installation via Docker

 There are Docker images for fsbrain available on Dockerhub, see the [fsbrain Dockerhub repo](https://hub.docker.com/r/dfspspirit/fsbrain).